 Why Sex Therapy is Important

-Sex is an important part in many people’s lives, especially within a healthy relationship.
-It conveys love, intimacy, closeness and trust and is never to be the source of frustration, pain, or discomfort.
-When it does, it is important to attend to any possible issues that many be causing an obstruction to freedom of expression or enjoyment in general.
+Sexual pleasure is an important part of many people’s lives, whether within a committed relationship or in casual dating.
+It can express love, intimacy, closeness, playfulness, freedom, and trust.
+Sex shouldn’t be the source of frustration, pain, or discomfort.
+When it does, it is important to attend to any possible issues that may be causing an obstruction to freedom of expression or enjoyment in general.

 General Causes of Sexual Dysfunction:

 - Pre-existing mental health conditions (e.g. Depression, OCD, Anxiety Disorder)

 - Imbalance or side effects of pharmaceutical drugs